AztecProtocol/barretenberg/sol/README.md

 Test are performed with a `TestBase` harness, it provides helpers for reading files and printing proofs.
 The tests also require proofs and verification keys, those are build as part of the `bootstrap.sh`.

+Note that foundry is set to just run 1 fuzz run, this is mainly to limit the duty for CI, and then it can be hammered more heavily when needed.

 ## How To Run the Tests?

 To run all tests, run the following scripts at the root of the repo: